ranaroussi/cc-test-executor-analyzer/README.md

 ## Usage
 ```
-"Run the authentication e2e tests and analyze any issues"
-"The workflow tests keep failing - can you investigate?"
+@agent-test-executor-analyzer run the authentication test
 ```

 ## Output
 - **To conversation**: Clean summary with critical issues and fixes
-- **To log files**: Complete test output for detailed debugging
+- **To log files**: Complete test output for detailed debugging saved in `tests/logs`

 Perfect for keeping your main Claude conversation focused while still getting comprehensive test analysis and keeping the raw data available.